-KYB verification is a company's Anti-Money Laundering compliance.
-It is important that companies protect their interests before doing business with another business.
+Know Your Business (KYB) verification is a company's Anti-Money Laundering compliance.
+Companies must protect their interests before doing business with another business.
 Companies need to know if their income is misused by corrupt business owners, shareholders, and money launderers.
-For this, the Know Your Business applications determine whether the business that Corporate businesses deal with is a legal or shell company.
-KYB verifies the corporate information of the potential customers of the companies and the personal information of the high management that manages the operations of that customer company.
+For this, the Know Your Business applications determine whether corporate businesses deal with a legal or shell company.
+KYB verifies the companies' potential customers' corporate information and the personal information of the high management that manages the operations of that customer company.

 In addition to legal considerations, companies must know the Ultimate Beneficial Ownership (UBO) they do business with.
 So, what is UBO?
 UBO meaning is the legal entity that is the beneficiary of the company.
 UBO definition must be done in a company, company UBO check, and UBO verification.
 Shell companies are hiding billions of dollars of hidden funds from legal taxes, and these funds fall into the hands of people who have a strong tax burden.
 Doing business with these people can undermine companies' reputations.
 Therefore, KYB should review the UBOs structure with Customer Due Diligence (CDD).

 Companies develop Know Your Business processes to comply with various regulations such as Anti-Money Laundering (AML) regulation and Counter-Terrorist Financing (CFT).
 KYC/KYB procedures are carried out to prevent possible money laundering crimes of companies or risks of terrorist activities, thereby complying with mandatory international AML Regulations.
 KYB regulations are where companies do business together and are in contact.
 Requires collecting and analyzing the data of other companies.

 are the identities of managers and owners.